openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (2) The Verifier initiates a new transaction at its Response Endpoint.

-(3) The Response Endpoint will set up the transaction and respond with two as fresh, cryptographically random numbers with sufficient entropy designated as `transaction-id` and `request-id`.
+(3) The Response Endpoint will set up the transaction and respond with two fresh, cryptographically random numbers with sufficient entropy designated as `transaction-id` and `request-id`.
 Those values are used in the process to identify the authorization response (`request-id`) and to ensure only the Verifier can obtain the Authorization Response data (`transaction-id`).

 (4) The Verifier then sends the Authorization Request with the `request-id` as `state` and the `nonce` value created in step (1) to the Wallet.